npr/nprapi-wordpress/docs/pushing.md

 ## Deleting Posts from the NPR API

 You can delete any of your stories from the NPR API by simply deleting them in WordPress.
-Stories you pull from the API can't be deleted in this way, as you only have delete access to stories created on your WordPress site.
+Stories you pull from the API can't be deleted in this way, as you only have delete access to stories pushed to the API from your WordPress site.